HITLER GOES WARSAW: 1939

 As far back in Warsaw history as the end of the XIX century, a broad street with an elite status of the former king’s road was settled on by rich aristocrats of the Austro-Hungarian Empire.
 With the acquisition of independence and the fall of Habsburgs at the back of the Great War, the spacious villas and adjoining green gardens were mainly turned into embassies.
 That very afternoon minutes of October 5 1939 Hitler’s cortege made a stop next to Ujazdowski Park and Pałacyk ‘Rembielińskiego’, a luxurious palace of 1840, hit by a German air bomb in the course of the recent raids.
 A large grandstand, ornamented with Nazi symbolics was erected prior to the event to accommodate Hitler and his closes military entourage during the so-called ‘Siegesparade’ (Parade of victory).

 Apart from Hitler himself, the made tribune was now to welcome and place forgoing Walther von Brauchitsch, Gerd von Rundstedt, and Friedrich von Cochenhausen.
 The attentive attendees of the parade had a glimpse to identify the future Feldmarschall of aviation Albert Kesselring, who had been recently (September 30) awarded with Knight’s Cross of the Iron Cross by Hitler personally.
 General Colonel Wilhelm Keitel, the chief of the OKW, had been disdainfully called ‘Lakeitel’ by some of the high-ranking officers of the army.
 He caught the sight of the battlefields in Poland only from the perspective of Hitler’s personal train, the fact, which had not to get in the way of being awarded the ‘Knight’s Cross’ for the Polish campaign.
+It would take him seven years to get from the parade in Warsaw to the gallow in Nuremberg.
 Erwin Rommel, the chief of the ‘Führerbegleitbataillon’ was another prominent figure, summoned to Warsaw after a short stay at home and now present within the grandstand.

 Among the others present, Johannes Albrecht Blaskowitz, the commander of the 8th army was now filled with a mix of pride and doubts watching his soldiers (the 8th army was the privileged regime of the parade) marching the conquered city.
 Following the Polish campaign, Blaskowitz was promoted to colonel-general, awarder with ‘Knight’s Cross’ and assigned as the Commander in Chief in the East.
-In under two subsequent months, the general would fall out of favor of Hitler after his deprecation towards the mass killings, performed by the SS in Poland with the extermination of the city citizens.
+In under two subsequent months, the general would fall out of favor of Hitler after his deprecation towards the mass killings, performed by the SS in Poland with the extermination of the city citizens, the prelude to mass killing actions in the USSR such as Babi yar massacre in 1941.
 On that October afternoon, Blaskowitz could see Heinrich Himmler nearby, an architecture of the ‘Sonderauftrag’ (special tasks) against Polish and Jews, who had come purposively from Berlin to join the parade after a ten-day ‘vacation’.

 As for Adolf Hitler, he was now making the most of the moment, while playing the role of the warlord, a colonizer who reviewed his self-made triumphant army for more than two hours in the heart of the Warsaw downtown.
 October 5, 1939, was a warm and sunny day, yet the German Fuhrer favored a leather coat to appear in front of his army.
 The bloody war would demand another day until the shatters of the devastated Polish army would capitulate on October 6 (on that day Hitler would voice a triumphant speech in Berlin).
 In the meantime, waiting for such ‘formality’, Hitler addressed the foreign journalists next to the grandstand, had been craving for his commentaries for a few hours.
 He made emotional stress on the ruins of Warsaw and proclaimed a verbose statement, that Warsaw suffered so much because of the ‘criminal’ perseverance of its leaders and defenders.
 Hitler voiced the idea, that the Western powers should pay extreme attention to the possible aftermath of war.
 Subsequent to a two-hour orchestrated parade, Hitler was now to proceed with a short ride across Warsaw.